Marina Brown, honored by CIO Magazine as “One to Watch,” is truly a tech champion (in both senses of the word)

 Technology was not Marina Brown’s first choice of profession.
 Originally from Bulgaria, Brown is the daughter of medical professionals who urged her to become a doctor.
 She wasn’t interested in medicine, however.
 And as high school slid toward college, she began noticing how new technology was coming out all the time—and that programmers had fairly lucrative jobs.

 She is now the manager of product development and data science at Werner Enterprises, a global transportation and logistics company headquartered in Omaha.
 She’s also an authority on cutting edge technology, presenting on AI and machine learning at last year’s Infotec conference and winning a 2019 AIM Tech Celebration award for Tech Champion of the Year.
-Recently, CIO Magazine named her to the 2020 “Ones to Watch” list.
+And in 2020, CIO Magazine named her to its “Ones to Watch” list.

 None of that would have happened without a kind of rebellion against her parents’ desire for her to study medicine.
 Once she realized she wanted to work in tech, she pursued her B.S. in Computer Information Management from College of Saint Mary in Omaha.
 She found herself adept at coding.